Note

 Public preview for multitenant is launching within a specific scope.

-When the agent is in multitenant mode, you should expect the agent to behave differently.
+When the agent is in multitenant mode, it behaves differently.
 Not all features of Copilot Studio are supported.
-The differences can be either due to the nature of the functionality (for example, SharePoint knowledge doesn't work across tenants), or due to the public preview scope.
-The sections that follow contain more details.
+The differences can be either due to the nature of the functionality (for example, SharePoint knowledge doesn't work across tenants) or due to the public preview scope.
+The following sections contain more details.

 Important highlights:

-- End-user authentication isn't yet supported in multitenant mode.
-This means you can't delegate access to use the user's identity in downstream behaviors.
-We know the value of this feature is to pass authenticated information to the agent from delegated authentication with other services.
+- Multitenant mode doesn't yet support end-user authentication.
+This limitation means you can't delegate access to use the user's identity in downstream behaviors.
+The value of this feature is to pass authenticated information to the agent from delegated authentication by using other services.
 This functionality isn't yet available.

 - Conversation transcripts are turned off when multitenant mode is turned on.
-This is to protect the privacy of the downstream tenants using the agent.
+This restriction protects the privacy of the downstream tenants that use the agent.

 - Host tenants are responsible for the billing of the Copilot Studio agent in the same way as for single-tenant mode.
-Microsoft partners deploying to the global Teams and agent store looking for different patterns of working with their end customers, for example, charging for agents on the global Teams Store, should consult with Partner Center for what programs are available.
+Microsoft partners deploying to the global Teams and agent store who are looking for different patterns of working with their end customers, such as charging for agents on the global Teams Store, should consult with Partner Center for what programs are available.

-We summarized in the following section the functionality known to work or not work when using the agent in multitenant mode.
-If something isn't listed here as working, it should be expected to not work for multitenant mode.
+The following section summarizes the functionality known to work or not work when using the agent in multitenant mode.
+If something isn't listed here as working, expect it to not work for multitenant mode.
 Functionality in Copilot Studio isn't modified to work differently when multitenant mode is on.
-For example, data policies still run on the host tenant, and features/functionality, if supported, have the same feature set as they do in single-tenant mode.
+For example, data policies still run on the host tenant, and features and functionality, if supported, have the same feature set as they do in single-tenant mode.

 Knowledge